GoogleCloudPlatform/podcast/site/content/post/episode-134-connected-games-with-unity-and-google-cloud.md

 audioSize = 45734306
-categories = ["Unity", "Gaming", "Hackweek", "Connected Games"] date = "2018-07-04" description = "Today, Melanie and Mark go in depth with Brett Bibby and Micah Baker to learn more about Unity and its new partnership with Google Cloud." draft = false episodeNumber = 134 hosts = ["Mark Mandel", "Melanie Warrick"]
+categories = ["Unity", "Gaming", "Hackweek", "Connected Games"] date = "2018-07-04" description = "Today, Melanie and Mark go in depth with Brett Bibby and Micah Baker to learn more about Unity and its new strategic alliance with Google Cloud." draft = false episodeNumber = 134 hosts = ["Mark Mandel", "Melanie Warrick"]